Kaysims/Grip-Club/README.md

 * Luckiest guy is used for headings on the site.
 It was chosen as it has a friendly fun appearance which matches the environment Grip Club would like to create.
 Plus it's a San Serif typeface.
  ![Colour Palate image](assets/readme-images/title-font.png)

-* Fira Mono regular 400 was used for all other text on the page.
+* Ubuntu light 300 was used for all other text on the page.
 It was choosen as it is a simple font.
-It's a sans-serif font which is good for accessibility.
+It's also a sans-serif font which is good for accessibility.
 ![Colour Palate image](assets/readme-images/font-text.png)

 ## <u>Imagery :</u>